dmyoung9/bedtime-betty/prompts/pages.md

 {examples}
 ```

-Please only respond with a properly formatted JSON array of paragraph{plural}, as in the example{plural}.
+Please only respond with an unformatted JSON array of paragraph{plural}, as in the example{plural}.